FD-Data-Engineering/jupyter-data-science-openshift/recovery-process/README.md

 # Jupyter-data-science-openshift node recovery process

 # Background
-As of 31/3/23 there were some known issues on image disk/overlay which may destory environment over the time but below provedure helps to recover/fix the environment quickly
+As of 31/3/23 there were some known issues on image disk/overlay which may destory environment over the time but below procedure helps to recover/fix the environment quickly and run again !

 # Good to aware
 1.we have initiated daily backups for notebooks, stored in PV (50 GB) and mounted as /notebooks-pv (for both DEV and PROD environments)